corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/network/available-network-parameters.md

 ## `recoveryMaximumBackupInterval`

-The `recoveryMaximumBackupInterval` network parameter is an optional parameter of type Duration, and is used by [Ledger Recovery](ledger-recovery.md).
+The `recoveryMaximumBackupInterval` network parameter is an optional parameter of type `Duration`, and is used by [Ledger Recovery](ledger-recovery.md).
 It specifies how far back in time the recovery process should consider.
 When attempting a recovery, a node will only restore to a database backup more recent than this value.

 This value can be overridden by specifying an override in the flow.
 It can also be overridden for a particular node if the same parameter is specified in the node configuration; the node configuration takes precedence over the network configuration.
 An override to the flow takes priority over values in either the network configuration or node configuration.